Thursday, May 16, 2019

 The weight of a bottle of wine = A (wine weight + bottle weight) + B (capsule+cork+labels)

-But wait, it would be too easy if it was that simple (and that's where it usually gets more complicated), wouldn't it?
+But wait.
+It would be too easy if it were that simple (and that's where it usually gets more complicated), wouldn't it?

 Yes, it would be that simple if all regular wine bottles had the same shape and weight.
-However, that is not the case, which is why it is so difficult to answer this question, as there is not one simple correct answer, but thousands of them.
+However, that is not the case, which is why it is so difficult to answer this question.
+There is not one simple correct answer, but thousands of them.

-Not only do bottles of wine come in countless shapes, but they also come in countless amounts of weight due to the heaviness and thickness of the glass used for the bottle.
+Wine bottles come in countless shapes and weights due to the heaviness and thickness of the glass used.

 Some French Wine Bottle Shapes by ©LeDomduVin 2019